mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

   select(-c(1:4)) # drop metadata columns
 ```

-Note that in all the examples above, the column schema is inferred from the data by the library you use, based on the first thousand rows or so.
+Note that in all of these examples the column schema is inferred from the data by the library you use, based on the first thousand rows or so.
 For large data this might not work.
-In some AEMO CSVs, a particular column may have only integers for the first million rows, and then in row 1,000,001 the number has a decimal component, so cannot be parsed as an integer.
+In some AEMO CSVs a particular column may have only integers for the first million rows, and then in row 1,000,001 the number has a decimal component so cannot be parsed as an integer.
+Many libraries (e.g. Pandas, Polars) will throw an error when they encounter this row, _after_ spending a long time parsing all the prior rows.
 An easy, but slow way to resolve this is to tell your library to scan the entire file to infer data types.
-Otherwise you will need to hard-code the schema for that particular column.
+Otherwise you will need to hard-code the schema for that particular column or all columns.
-(This can be a slow, iterative process when parsing multi-GB CSVs.)

-#### File Format Details, And Other Data Files
+#### File Format Details And Other Data Files

 For other AEMO data (e.g. the [daily data](https://www.nemweb.com.au/REPORTS/ARCHIVE/)) the files are zips of many zips of many CSVs.
 (I have never seen AEMO publish zips  of zips of zips.
 If you are programmatically  unzipping nested zips, watch out for [zip bombs](https://en.wikipedia.org/wiki/Zip_bomb).)